BenCaiello/PalmettoBUG/README.md

 ## Welcome to PalmettoBUG!

 PalmettoBUG is a pure-python GUI in customtinker that, along with its sister package isoSegDenoise, can preprocess, segment, and analyze high-dimensional image or flow cytometry data, especially mass cytometry / imaging mass cytometry data.
-The GUI is built mostly prominently on code from:

-1. Steinbock (https://github.com/BodenmillerGroup/steinbock).
-PalmettoBUG has options for conversion of MCD files --> tiff files, hot pixel filtering, deepcell (Mesmer) segmentation, and mask expansion.
-PalmettoBUG also connects to cellpose (https://github.com/mouseland/cellpose) to offer denoising and cell segmentation options.

-2. CATALYST (https://github.com/HelenaLC/CATALYST/).
-PalmettoBUG performs a python-translated version of CATALYST, with similar plot and a similar workflow: FlowSOM clustering followed by cluster merging.
-PalmettoBUG also offers additional plot types, especially for comparing metaclusters in order to assist in their merging to biologically relevant labels

-3. spaceanova (https://github.com/sealx017/SpaceANOVA/tree/main).
-PalmettoBUG offers a simple spatial data analysis module based on a python version of the spaceanova package, with functional ANOVAs used to compare the pairwise Ripley's g statistic of celltypes in the sample between treatment conditions.
-This is based a precise python translation of Ripley's K statistic with isotropic edge correction from R's spatstat package (https://github.com/spatstat/spatstat), which was used in the original spaceanova package.

-4. Additionally, PalmettoBUG offers pixel classification with ideas / code drawn from QuPath https://github.com/qupath/qupath supervised pixel classifiers and from the Ark-Analysis https://github.com/angelolab/ark-analysis unsupervised pixel classifier, Pixie.
-Pixel classification can then be used to segment cells, expand cell masks into non-circular shapes, classify cells into lineages for analysis, crop images to only areas of interest, or to perform simplistic analyes of pixel classification regions as-a-whole.

-PalmettoBUG uses identical similar panel / metadata CSV files as Steinbock & CATALYST for the MCD/image processing and FCS analysis portions ofthe program

 PalmettoBUG is intended to accomplish a few things: